RitaBot-Project/Ritabot.gg/_pages/discord-pages/trans-auto.md

 **Important Note**

-* The bot's default prefix is `!t` or `!translate` - All commands must start with this prefix for the bot to process them.
+* The bot's default prefix is `!tr` or `!translate` - All commands must start with this prefix for the bot to process them.

 * Please also note that the brackets \[ ] are not intended to be in commands.
 They are only there for illustrative purposes to help you understand how to send a command.
 If you put a bracket in a command it will not work.